habitat-sh/habitat/www/source/docs/build-packages-overview.html.md

 The `hab-origin` subcommand will place originname-_timestamp_.sig.key and originname-_timestamp_.pub files (the origin key pair) in the `$HOME/.hab/cache/keys` directory if your host machine is running Mac OS X. If you're creating origin keys either in the studio container, or using the native `hab` CLI on a Linux machine, your keys will be stored in `/hab/cache/keys`.

 Because the secret key is used to sign your package, it should not be shared freely; however, if anyone wants to download and use your package, then they must have your public key (.pub) installed in their local `$HOME/.hab/cache/keys` or `/hab/cache/keys` directory.
-They will get the public key when they download your package.
+Public keys will be downloaded from the depot by the supervisor, if needed.

 ### Passing origin keys into the studio
 When you enter the studio environment, your origin keys are not automatically shared into it.
 This is to keep the studio environment as clean as possible.
 However, because you need to reference a secret origin key to sign your package, you can do this in three ways: